Skip to main content

 • High temperature (fever) or chills.

-Note: a normal HSG does not prove that there is no underlying problem in the parts of your body needed to have a baby (your reproductive tract).
-You may be referred to have further tests - for example, a laparoscopy.
-Your doctor will be able to explain the result of your test to you in detail.
+Note: a normal HSG does not prove that there is no underlying problem in the uterus or Fallopian tubes.
+Further tests may be needed - for example, a laparoscopy.
+The doctor who requested the HSG test will be able to explain the results in detail.

 Female reproductive organs